 Urgent Care Clinics

-The Australian Government is investing over $135 million over three years to fund 50 Medicare Urgent Care Clinics (UCC) nationally to deliver a new model of care to reduce pressure on hospital emergency departments.
+The Australian Government has invested in 58 Medicare Urgent Care Clinics (UCC) nationally to deliver a new model of care to reduce pressure on hospital emergency departments, with an additional 29 clinics announced in the Federal Budget 2024-25.

-Seven Medicare UCCs will be established in Western Australia in the following locations:
+Seven Medicare UCCs have been established in Western Australia in the following locations:

-The new clinics will be located in existing facilities, such as general practices and Aboriginal Community Controlled Health Services.
+The clinics are located in existing facilities, such as general practices and Aboriginal Community Controlled Health Services.

-They will offer treatment for urgent but not life threating illnesses and injuries requiring same day assessment for people who may otherwise have visited an emergency department.
+They offer treatment for urgent but not life threatening illnesses and injuries requiring same day assessment for people who may otherwise have visited an emergency department.

-They will be bulk billed, be open seven days a week and accept walk in patients.
+They are be bulk billed, be open seven days a week and accept walk in patients.

 FAQs